Organisational Overview / Our most material issues

 environment and cause significant reputational

-commitment and leadership.
-By addressing social issues, the South
+and leadership.
+By addressing social issues, the South African mining

-African mining industry can achieve a more sustainable environment for
+industry can achieve a more sustainable environment for itself and the

 Exposure to one commodity